Police -- Emergency call 911

 10 West Church Street, Evansville, Wisconsin 53536, telephone number (608) 882-2299.
 The Evansville Police Department will accept release of information requests between the hours of 7 a.m. and 3 p.m., Monday through Friday.
 Access to records may be denied in accordance with any applicable law, policy and/or procedure.
 Please make your request for the specific records you seek, orally or in writing, to the legal custodian.
 The Evansville Police Department may bill you for each copy made.

-Request for Records form may be downloaded here.
+downloaded here.
 The department's complete policy for

 Release of Information is available here.

 Police Department releases information.
 This includes not only to

 whom it is released, but what information will be released.

 Police Department has modified the procedure regarding the review

 and release of open records requests based upon advice from legal